WilliamNT/tunesynctool/README.md

 # tunesynctool

-A Python package, CLI* and self-hostable service* to transfer and sync music between your local/commercial streaming services.
+A self-hostable service to transfer (and sync*) music between your local/commercial streaming services.

-*Under development
+*work in progress, not yet available

 Tunesynctool supports the following services:
 - Spotify